 - Dress the home: remove personal items, declutter, redecorate in neutral colours, add mirrors and plants.
 Make it as light as possible and remove all signs of your pets.

 - Price your home realistically.
-If you were unlucky enough to buy when Spanish property prices were at their peak in 2007 but you want to sell, you’re just going to have to accept the loss.
+If you were unlucky enough to buy when Spanish property prices were at their peak in 2007 but you want to sell, you may have to accept the loss.
 Be prepared to accept an offer if things don’t move fast enough for your liking.

 - Make the life of your prospective buyers as easy as possible by putting together copies of all the relevant documentation you can lay your hands on into a comprehensive sales pack.